Galois descent for higher Brauer groups: Preliminary Results

-\end{Def} As a matter of convenience, we have the following straightforward lemma: \begin{Lem} Suppose that $\A$ is an additive category and that $\phi \in \Hom_{\A} (A, B)$ is split-injective (resp., split-surjective) in the isogeny category $\A_{\qit}$.
-Then, the kernel (resp., cokernel) of $\phi$ is of finite-exponent. \end{Lem} There is also the following analogue one of Deligne's decomposition theorems set in the isogeny category: \begin{Lem} Let $\mathcal{A}$ be an Abelian category and let $D(\A)$ be the derived category of bounded complexes in $\A$.
+Then, the kernel (resp., cokernel) of $\phi$ is of finite-exponent. \end{Lem} There is also the following analogue of one of Deligne's decomposition theorems set in the isogeny category: \begin{Lem} Let $\mathcal{A}$ be an Abelian category and let $D(\A)$ be the derived category of bounded complexes in $\A$.
 Suppose that there exists $A^{*} \in D(\A)$ and $\phi \in \Hom_{D(\A)} (A^{*}, A^{*}[2])$ for which the map on cohomology

 is an isogeny for all $i >0$.
 Then, there exists a non-canonical decomposition in $D(\A)_{\qit}$:

 \begin{proof} This is nothing more than \cite{D1} Theorem 1.5 after one realizes that $D(\A_{\qit})$ is the isogeny category of $D(\A)$. \end{proof} \end{Lem} \begin{Cor} Retain the notation and assumptions of the previous lemma and let $\Gamma: \A \to \textbf{Ab}$ be a left-exact functor to the category of Abelian groups.
 Then, for all $i \geq 0$ the edge map